notaigbe/jagabans-app/docs/SQUARE_INTEGRATION.md

 - GDPR data protection requirements
 - Industry-standard encryption protocols

 All sensitive payment data is handled exclusively by Square's secure infrastructure.
+API credentials are stored securely in Supabase Edge Function secrets and never exposed to the frontend.